ValentinNikolaev/custom-php-analysis-tools/README.md

 * [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) - PHPCS checks the code for a large range of coding standard.
 * [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard) - An easy to use tool, that allows to use CodeSniffer and PHP-CS-Fixer in simple way.
-* [PHPCheckstyle](https://github.com/PHPCheckstyle/phpcheckstyle) - A tool to help adhere to certain coding conventions.
 * [PHP formatter](https://github.com/mmoreram/php-formatter) - This PHP formatter aims to provide you some bulk actions for you PHP projects to ensure their consistency.
 * [Pahout](https://github.com/wata727/pahout) - A pair programming partner for writing better PHP.
+PHP 7.1+ php-ast v0.1.4+

 ### DIY